circular-time/dejavu/README.md

 ## Time complexity
 `cache.Insert()` and `cache.Recall()` are operations in a binary tree averaging an equivalent time complexity of _O_(log _n_).

+In the worst-case scenario where values are cached in ascending/descending order, the binary tree would end up a linked list with complexity _O_(_n_), in which case it would be more space-efficient to use a regular list of complexity Ω(_n_ log _k_).

 ## Benchmarks
 ```txt